Miami Design District Best Restaurants

 There is a sweet spot in the Mediterranean where the Greek Islands reach out to meet the Turkish Coast and that picturesque region is the inspiration for the delightful dishes prepared at Mandolin Aegean Bistro which sits at the gateway between the Design District and historic Buena Vista in a uniquely modified 1940′s house.

+The action centers on the open air patio where the dedicated restaurateurs have crafted a romantic setting that’s the perfect oasis for dining alfresco on a breezy Miami night.
 Ideal for vegetarians and the carnivores who love them, the menu includes a roster of small plate starters like olive oil poached leeks, crispy calamari, and trios of piquant Greek or Turkish dips made with fresh tomatoes, eggplant and fava beans pureed to a velvety texture and ready to slather on house baked pide bread.

 Simple and rustic, entrees include a whole sea bass, a tender pulled lamb sandwich with crispy fries and a traditional Moussaka casserole with layers of meat and eggplant baked beneath a blanket of rich Bechamel sauce.
 Popular at both lunch and dinnertime, guests should call in advance to reserve a table outside or in the tiny 17-seat dining room.
+With each dish prepared to order, plan to linger over your meal, to savor the distinct flavors and reconnect with friends and family.

 If you want to plan a nighttime visit to the Design District, attend Art + Design Nights on the 2nd Saturday of each month.
 For more information, call (305) 573-8116